-The climate protection programme has been further developed.
-In this context SECO joined the World SECO priority countries: Egypt, Ghana, Indonesia, Colombia, Peru, South Africa and Vietnam.
+The climate protection programme has been further but not le developed.
+In this context SECO joined the World tiatives th 2 SECO priority countries: Egypt, Ghana, Indonesia, Colombia, Peru, South Africa and Vietnam.

 Bank's newly created Forest Carbon Partnership Facility.
 Developing countries are to be supported in the creation of institutions for the development of trading in certificates for the protection of tropical forests.
 SECO also provided support for a fund that will finance projects for the development of renewable sources of energy in South Africa.